Copiague Harbor, New York

-Copiague Harbor (/koʊˈpeɪg/ koh-PAYG) is an affluent incorporated community in the hamlet of Copiague.
+Copiague Harbor (/koʊˈpeɪg/ koh-PAYG) is an affluent incorporated community within the census-designated place (CDP) of Copiague.
 It is located south of Merrick Road (or Montauk Highway), off of South Great Neck Road in Suffolk County, New York, USA, on the South Shore of Long Island.
 It is sometimes referred to as Great Neck Landing.

 Description

 Copiague Harbor is a small community located on a southern peninsula of Copiague, primarily composed of larger size homes deeded belonging to a homeowners' association, Great South Bay Estates Homeowner's Association (GSBEHA).
 The community offers amenities including a mini-beach and mini-marina on a private lagoon.

 It was developed in the 1960s intended as a private community, gated and guarded.
 From time to time residents have considered adding a gate and guard as originally intended.

 Geography

 Copiague Harbor is located at the southernmost part of the hamlet of Copiague.
 It borders the Great South Bay.